HellYard/Cell/language/documentation/Modifiers/Array/Array.md

 Array Modifiers
 ===============
-Array Modifiers are modifiers that can only be applied to array variable.
+Array Modifiers are modifiers that can only be applied to array values.

 Navigation
 ---------------